About Us - Who is it behind the scenes of this website?

 I had to figure on a career with that move.
 So went for an Associates Degree in Respiratory Therapy, a Bachelors Degree in Health Care Management, and then an Education Masters.
 To shore up other life options: got a certificate in TESOL - Teaching English to Speakers of Other Languages and a certificate in teaching Business English.

 I've always loved outdoor activities, travel, history, nature, conservation and in particular, birding.
-Bill and I have traveled to Ireland, Spain, Canada and Mexico - and through much of the United States.
+Bill and I have traveled to Ireland, Spain, Canada, Mexico, Australia, and New Zealand - and through much of the United States.

 We've had many hiking and camping experiences along the way, since our younger days.
 We brought up our kids kind of out in nature - taking them camping, bird-watching.
 Going places that are fun, but double as a learning experience about history.

 Since moving out West we've explored Arizona, and the Southwest - and we're not done yet!
 We love traveling to investigate historical old West areas.